 Eligible recipients include Monmouth County nonprofit arts organizations and community groups with arts programs that provide excellent arts events that are accessible and beneficial to the public.
-Organizations must be able to complete all reporting necessary by the deadlines in order to accept public funds, including application, a contract, and a final report.
+Organizations must be able to complete all reporting necessary by the deadlines in order to accept public funds, including application, a contract, an interim report and a final report.
 Applicants must have sufficient cash flow to support their organization, program project or event as grant funds are allocated over 3 payments of 50%, 25% and 25%.
 Types of grants include General Operating Support (GOS) for arts organizations, General Program Support (GPS) for other types of non-profit organizations that have significant arts programs, Special Project Support (SP) for all types of non-profit organizations, Small Scale Arts (SSA) and Technical Assistance (TA).
 Applicants that do not have IRS tax exempt status but meet all other criteria and have a fiscal sponsor may apply for a Technical Assistance Grant or a Mini Grant only.
 Download full guidelines and applications below.
 Fiscal Year 2016 Applications are due June 15, 2015 at 4:00 pm.

 Mini Grants are $500 grants available through out the year for arts projects by new and emerging organizations.
 Organizations can apply for one mini grant per fiscal year.
 Applicants must match each grant dollar with one dollar of unrestricted funds.
-Organizations that receive a LAP grant are not eligible during the same fiscal year.
-The grants have a simple application process and a short time frame from application to award.
+Organizations that receive an ArtHelps Local Arts Grant are not eligible during the same fiscal year.
+Mini Grants have a simple application process and a short time frame from application to award.
 There is no deadline, but there are a limited number of mini grants available.